Offering 0pen and Honest Professional Advice

 Although this book will consider the issue of learning Welsh, which is a minority language in Wales, United Kingdom, which will draw upon my experience of learning, improving my Welsh as an adult, it will be relevant to all second language learning.
 It will draw on the research that the author has undertaken into language learning and the cognition of language learning.
 It will also draw upon his advanced cross-curricula educational understanding.

 Attempting to develop fluency in a new language could be described as being like attempting to climb Ben Nevis, the highest mountain in Scotland, United Kingdom.
 Learners should have realistic ambitions of what they want to achieve.
-It is vitally important that learners will be offered secure avenues that will lead towards reaching the summit of the mountain of native-like new language fluency, accepting that very few learners will reach the summit of accurate native-like langue fluency.
+It is vitally important that learners will be offered secure avenues that will lead them towards reaching the summit of the mountain of native-like new language fluency, accepting that very few learners will reach the summit of accurate native-like langue fluency.

 The distinction between classroom learning and self-study is not distinct.
 They are interrelated.